Nara's old merchant district—a historical area with a touch of contemporary chic

 Getting lost in the Naramachi area can be great fun.
 Popular spots include a local craft museum offering views of Nara's creative past and the Imanishike Shoin Residence with with its gardens where you can enjoy green tea.

-The narrow lanes of the neighborhood are lined with residences, many of which are machiya—long and narrow townhouses that once served as both storefronts and residences in the rear.
-The narrow faces of the machiya helped merchants avoid heavy taxes, which were tallied by measuring the property's street access.
+The narrow lanes of the neighborhood are lined with residences, many of which are machiya—townhouses that serve as both storefronts and residences, built on narrow lots.
+The narrow frontages of the machiya helped merchants avoid heavy taxes, which were tallied by measuring the property's street access.

 A temple with a strong Korean influence

 One of Nara's seven great temples, Gangoji Temple , is also in this area.
 The earliest version of this temple was built in the 6th century, with help from the king of Paekche in Korea and Korean artisans.
-Then known as Asuka, its architecture and roof tiles, in particular, reveal some of the cultural exchange then taking place between the two nations.
+Its existing architecture and roof tiles, in particular, reveal some of the cultural exchange then taking place between the two nations.

 The temple complex once covered most of the town, but over time the town encroached on its environs.
 Gangoji Temple is significant in another respect: Japan's traditional summer festival honoring the dead, O-bon, started here.

 Rewinding to Edo time

-Just exploring the streets can be rewarding, as the buildings feature unusual white stucco walls with wooden lattice windows.
+Just exploring the streets can be rewarding, as the buildings feature unusual decorative stucco or clay walls with wooden lattice windows.
 In addition to reducing their tax burden, the deep and narrow homes provided the merchants with a combination of functionality, privacy and comfort.
 Inner gardens and passage gardens ensured that light and wind could pass through the home, from front to rear.
 Other innovations, including kaidan-dansu—box staircases—offered useful storage space.

 Some of the machiya have been converted into museums, where you can examine these features up close.
 The Naramachi Nigiwai-no-le is a 100-year-old townhouse where visitors can experience life as it was in the past.
-The Naramachi Koshi-no-Ie Residence is a building that accurately reproduces traditional machiya townhouse in old times.
+The Naramachi Koshi-no-Ie (Naramachi Lattice House) is an exact replica of a traditional townhouse from the old days.